Announcements

 ✛THIS WEEK and EVERY WEEK+

-Choir & Bell practice -Sundays at 8:15 AM with openings for all voices and 9:20 for bell ringers.
+Choir & Bell practice - Sundays at 8:15 AM with openings for all voices and 9:20 for bell ringers.

 Monday - Meet with Sharon Becker, functional medicine coach who will guide you in weight loss, addressing disease dynamics and exploring more about yourself on Monday evenings from 7-9 PM.

-Handmade Prayers (Prayer Shawl Ministry) meets the 2nd Wednesday of each month at 10 AM in Mueller Library (January 14, 2026).
+Wednesday - Handmade Prayers (Prayer Shawl Ministry) meets the 2nd Wednesday of each month at 10 AM in Mueller Library (March 11, 2026).
 We welcome everyone.
 This is a working meeting so please bring your yarn projects with you.
 If you know someone that is in need of a gift from us, please let us know.

 Thursday - Men's Bible Breakfast (MBB) meets on Thursday mornings at 8 AM via zoom.
 The format is discussion of the Lectionary readings for the upcoming Sunday.
 For more information email Dan Good.